vitobotta/hetzner-k3s/docs/Installation.md

 ### Windows

-I recommend using the Linux binary under [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
+For Windows, I recommend using the Linux binary with [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).